 154 PLASTIC 155 PLANT LABELS

-155 Using plant labels was a little difficult as the plastic didn’t want to melt.
-However, when it did melt, the surface of the plastic became stringy.
+155 Melting plant labels was difficult as the plastic didn’t want to melt but instead the surface of the plastic became stringy.
 Which was quite bizarre.

 156 MILK BOTTLE 157 RUBBER